QuocBaoNNguyen/cse15l-lab-reports/cse15l-lab-report-ONE.md

 [user@sahara ~]$
 ```

-**Working Directory:** `home`
+**Working Directory:** `/home`
  <br/>
  <br/>
-**Explanation:** The following output occurred because of the fact that `cd` stands for change directory, however, since there was no argument, there was no directory to change to.
-Thus, the code essentially did nothing as it had no directory to take us to.
+**Explanation:** The following output occurred because of the fact that `cd` stands for change directory, however, since there was no argument, the command changed the directory to the home directory.
+This is true because when I change the directory to `/lecture1` and use the `cd` command with no argument, the directory is changed to the home directory.
 <br/>
 <br/>
 This output is NOT an error